May 18, 2012 in Driving, Transportation

 Get your tickets now!

-5:11 pm in culver city, LAX, Long Beach, Mass Transit, The Valley, West Side by Jason Burns
+July 18, 2011 in culver city, LAX, Long Beach, Mass Transit, The Valley, West Side

 Before The Event That Never Was, I wrote about the need for a rail line along the 405 corridor.
 I exchanged a few emails with Bart Reed of the Transit Coalition, who shared some insight as to how to get such an important piece of the transit puzzle off the ground (or rather, under.)
 He said they have been in talks with Los Angeles Council Districts 6 and 11, and that they would begin promoting through social media sites.